shtrausslearning/Deep-Learning-Projects/Hummingbird species & gender classification/readme.md

 ```

 #### **RUFOUS FEMALE**
-- The addition of the <b>female as opposed to the male</b> is an interesting choice for the dataset, making it indeed very challenging for the model, due to the high similarity of different species' image values.
-The female, unlike the male is very similar to the <b>broadtail female</b>, <b>especially when in the shade</b>, we actually have quite a few such cases, as seen in the images below.
+- The addition of the <b>female as opposed to the male</b> is an interesting choice for the dataset, making it indeed very challenging for the model, due to the high similarity of different species' image values
+- The female, unlike the male is very similar to the <b>broadtail female</b>, <b>especially when in the shade</b>, we actually have quite a few such cases, as seen in the images below
-- However we can notice that in all images, colours of the back/rump are <b>quite dull, more saturated, but with hints of green</b>, just enough to be able to make out the green colour.
+- However we can notice that in all images, colours of the back/rump are <b>quite dull, more saturated, but with hints of green</b>, just enough to be able to make out the green colour
-- We can also note that the images have quite a <b>bit of "noise"</b>, that could potentally affect the accuracy of the model; <b>the feeder & the flag introduce red values into the images</b>, which can affect the model accuracy.
+- We can also note that the images have quite a <b>bit of "noise"</b>, that could potentally affect the accuracy of the model; <b>the feeder & the flag introduce red values into the images</b>, which can affect the model accuracy

 ![](https://www.kaggleusercontent.com/kf/99926830/eyJhbGciOiJkaXIiLCJlbmMiOiJBMTI4Q0JDLUhTMjU2In0..nnCBGmtM_lkYAJo4IIyhLg.McJxw2Cq5L0j1Awa_cuPV3Psv6rfmJugWJ7DSYJ14sWyAMnjmJ8KHNXqhn3AXcKWvScQLPRnw5P4o1hpdhaPii5_EFU3AYrA_MLHkwXPMUkShmCwxX6yJ8MhDmiMTOYw281AbJMj4-ErMSlrC4aX6UMuyHiGFG4Kdp1itfrVzL0L23GH2gs8g2xSKTUkw8jeJepReHRxvT8_z1TIPOznnytVSP9odtaaD8P_3G_-3NywZIPgVoBQdgm9cHIhgPDFois-IiWXKFxEmhWL5gsdu4UViFACNoBkhxh0IzSnvLqnBWTVcY6sTX8Ta1fEfa_SnlFMNk2ijBEJEzlhQQwOKew8kwlCH_tLNdn9m8U9q_9plL_BaI_scpdEVI0FQUPAhf7m6aYVXy2LZaC_GBaIXWsJTN0ZuGk2PdT57K3Q415ljMRx5ILBkmU9utbjGx3Ft8RVw_FKkxyhSmaPA8q4jtYxv-BUnWMbNwTDl_0PcQovCyyCCczqm2ByB5X4E8_BevMbsdfdOxtQf9yFrxnST0aS3rYuQ8rxXFW5XYsJb_X5BsLegggA9LI6kxuYtd_BO-pJarpsO0yhWmiPZ4dkU-7ziCwTM5DxsGCFK61mpLGmM3gb25cuCaz1UpnboRpZhXbKHiTLfm-6XL_sYDum2fuohiYeg4gLv7nkY198iiCejKhPVKcZ5wgN0CMZ3JmsgbwELyY1dGfOxNeeX4Z0tg.hyHM-Hzr4VkeEiFh8IEEcA/__results___files/__results___10_0.png)

 #### **BROADTAIL FEMALE**
-- To the naked eye, there is <b>a lot of similarities</b> between the <b>Rufous</b> & <b>Broadtail Females</b>.
+- To the naked eye, there is <b>a lot of similarities</b> between the <b>Rufous</b> & <b>Broadtail Females</b>
-- Without adequate lighting and refence to multiple frames (such as from a video), one could easily mislabel the species.
+- Without adequate lighting and refence to multiple frames (such as from a video), one could easily mislabel the species
-- The boadtail female colour definitely stand out more, the two species so far have very similar bagrounds & the ocassional feeder.
+- The boadtail female colour definitely stand out more, the two species so far have very similar bagrounds & the ocassional feeder

 ![](https://www.kaggleusercontent.com/kf/99926830/eyJhbGciOiJkaXIiLCJlbmMiOiJBMTI4Q0JDLUhTMjU2In0..nnCBGmtM_lkYAJo4IIyhLg.McJxw2Cq5L0j1Awa_cuPV3Psv6rfmJugWJ7DSYJ14sWyAMnjmJ8KHNXqhn3AXcKWvScQLPRnw5P4o1hpdhaPii5_EFU3AYrA_MLHkwXPMUkShmCwxX6yJ8MhDmiMTOYw281AbJMj4-ErMSlrC4aX6UMuyHiGFG4Kdp1itfrVzL0L23GH2gs8g2xSKTUkw8jeJepReHRxvT8_z1TIPOznnytVSP9odtaaD8P_3G_-3NywZIPgVoBQdgm9cHIhgPDFois-IiWXKFxEmhWL5gsdu4UViFACNoBkhxh0IzSnvLqnBWTVcY6sTX8Ta1fEfa_SnlFMNk2ijBEJEzlhQQwOKew8kwlCH_tLNdn9m8U9q_9plL_BaI_scpdEVI0FQUPAhf7m6aYVXy2LZaC_GBaIXWsJTN0ZuGk2PdT57K3Q415ljMRx5ILBkmU9utbjGx3Ft8RVw_FKkxyhSmaPA8q4jtYxv-BUnWMbNwTDl_0PcQovCyyCCczqm2ByB5X4E8_BevMbsdfdOxtQf9yFrxnST0aS3rYuQ8rxXFW5XYsJb_X5BsLegggA9LI6kxuYtd_BO-pJarpsO0yhWmiPZ4dkU-7ziCwTM5DxsGCFK61mpLGmM3gb25cuCaz1UpnboRpZhXbKHiTLfm-6XL_sYDum2fuohiYeg4gLv7nkY198iiCejKhPVKcZ5wgN0CMZ3JmsgbwELyY1dGfOxNeeX4Z0tg.hyHM-Hzr4VkeEiFh8IEEcA/__results___files/__results___12_0.png)

 #### **BROADTAIL MALE**
-- Like the adult female, the males also have green and buffy flanks.
+- Like the adult female, the males also have green and buffy flanks
-- What separates the male broadtail from the female and even from the Rufous female is the **distinctive rose/magenta throats**.
+- What separates the male broadtail from the female, and even from the Rufous female is the **distinctive rose/magenta throats**.
-- It's quite likely the model would be easily able to classify any image containing the male from the rest, if the feeder or flag wasn't of similar color.
+- It's quite likely the model would be easily able to classify any image containing the male from the rest
-- We can clearly observe that the feeder, has both darker spots and lighter spots, lighter spots have values very similar values to the throat.
+- We can clearly observe that the feeder, has both darker spots and lighter spots, lighter spots have values very similar values to the throat
-- We can also note some images don't visibly have this distinctive red colour throat (at least to the naked eye), one possible reason being that the bird is <b>in the shade at the time of capture</b>.
+- We can also note in some images, they don't have this distinctive red colour throat (at least to the naked eye), one possible reason being that the bird is <b>in the shade at the time of capture</b>.
 It's also possible that the images are not correctly labeled, which cannot also be ruled out.
-However we can clearly note that the model will need to adapt to images <b>taken under direct sunlight</b> and <b>different shade variations</b>, which create some problematic scenarios.
+However we can clearly note that the model will need to adapt to images <b>taken under direct sunlight</b> and <b>different shade variations</b>, which create some problematic scenarios
 - And <b>last but not least</b>, we can't rule out <b>immature males</b> from the pack as well.
-They are extremly similar to female as well.
+They are extremly similar to female as well

 ![](https://www.kaggleusercontent.com/kf/99926830/eyJhbGciOiJkaXIiLCJlbmMiOiJBMTI4Q0JDLUhTMjU2In0..nnCBGmtM_lkYAJo4IIyhLg.McJxw2Cq5L0j1Awa_cuPV3Psv6rfmJugWJ7DSYJ14sWyAMnjmJ8KHNXqhn3AXcKWvScQLPRnw5P4o1hpdhaPii5_EFU3AYrA_MLHkwXPMUkShmCwxX6yJ8MhDmiMTOYw281AbJMj4-ErMSlrC4aX6UMuyHiGFG4Kdp1itfrVzL0L23GH2gs8g2xSKTUkw8jeJepReHRxvT8_z1TIPOznnytVSP9odtaaD8P_3G_-3NywZIPgVoBQdgm9cHIhgPDFois-IiWXKFxEmhWL5gsdu4UViFACNoBkhxh0IzSnvLqnBWTVcY6sTX8Ta1fEfa_SnlFMNk2ijBEJEzlhQQwOKew8kwlCH_tLNdn9m8U9q_9plL_BaI_scpdEVI0FQUPAhf7m6aYVXy2LZaC_GBaIXWsJTN0ZuGk2PdT57K3Q415ljMRx5ILBkmU9utbjGx3Ft8RVw_FKkxyhSmaPA8q4jtYxv-BUnWMbNwTDl_0PcQovCyyCCczqm2ByB5X4E8_BevMbsdfdOxtQf9yFrxnST0aS3rYuQ8rxXFW5XYsJb_X5BsLegggA9LI6kxuYtd_BO-pJarpsO0yhWmiPZ4dkU-7ziCwTM5DxsGCFK61mpLGmM3gb25cuCaz1UpnboRpZhXbKHiTLfm-6XL_sYDum2fuohiYeg4gLv7nkY198iiCejKhPVKcZ5wgN0CMZ3JmsgbwELyY1dGfOxNeeX4Z0tg.hyHM-Hzr4VkeEiFh8IEEcA/__results___files/__results___14_0.png)

 #### **NO BIRD**
-- Given the amount of background noise/clutter (non bird pixels) we have in our images, <b>no_bird images seem like significant additions</b>.
+- Given the amount of background noise/clutter (non bird pixels) we have in our images, <b>no_bird images seem like significant additions</b>
 - Especially important are the <b>flag</b> & <b>feeder</b> images which we saw in the background of some of the hummingbird images.
-- The subset is quite self explanatory, no birds are present in any of the images, showing the environment around the feeder.
+- No birds are present in any of the images, showing the environment around the feeder

 ![](https://www.kaggleusercontent.com/kf/99926830/eyJhbGciOiJkaXIiLCJlbmMiOiJBMTI4Q0JDLUhTMjU2In0..nnCBGmtM_lkYAJo4IIyhLg.McJxw2Cq5L0j1Awa_cuPV3Psv6rfmJugWJ7DSYJ14sWyAMnjmJ8KHNXqhn3AXcKWvScQLPRnw5P4o1hpdhaPii5_EFU3AYrA_MLHkwXPMUkShmCwxX6yJ8MhDmiMTOYw281AbJMj4-ErMSlrC4aX6UMuyHiGFG4Kdp1itfrVzL0L23GH2gs8g2xSKTUkw8jeJepReHRxvT8_z1TIPOznnytVSP9odtaaD8P_3G_-3NywZIPgVoBQdgm9cHIhgPDFois-IiWXKFxEmhWL5gsdu4UViFACNoBkhxh0IzSnvLqnBWTVcY6sTX8Ta1fEfa_SnlFMNk2ijBEJEzlhQQwOKew8kwlCH_tLNdn9m8U9q_9plL_BaI_scpdEVI0FQUPAhf7m6aYVXy2LZaC_GBaIXWsJTN0ZuGk2PdT57K3Q415ljMRx5ILBkmU9utbjGx3Ft8RVw_FKkxyhSmaPA8q4jtYxv-BUnWMbNwTDl_0PcQovCyyCCczqm2ByB5X4E8_BevMbsdfdOxtQf9yFrxnST0aS3rYuQ8rxXFW5XYsJb_X5BsLegggA9LI6kxuYtd_BO-pJarpsO0yhWmiPZ4dkU-7ziCwTM5DxsGCFK61mpLGmM3gb25cuCaz1UpnboRpZhXbKHiTLfm-6XL_sYDum2fuohiYeg4gLv7nkY198iiCejKhPVKcZ5wgN0CMZ3JmsgbwELyY1dGfOxNeeX4Z0tg.hyHM-Hzr4VkeEiFh8IEEcA/__results___files/__results___16_0.png)